idossha/TI-CSC/README.md

 * In the main scripts all the automatic screenshot functions are commented out.
 If you wish to have those simply remove comments.
 * It is highly recommended before re-executing analysis / optimization so clear or remove previous outputs.
+* Sometimes the MATLAB Runtimes yells, but still give the correct output.

 ---